 He is married to Jane and they have two children and three grandchildren.

-Lord Ashdown is the author of seven books: Citizen's Britain, Beyond Westminster, Vol I and II of his published diaries; Swords and Ploughshares; A Fortunate Life and his latest book A Brilliant Little Operation.
+Lord Ashdown is the author of nine books: Citizen's Britain; Beyond Westminster; Vol I and II of his published diaries; Swords and Ploughshares; A Fortunate Life; A Brilliant Little Operation; The Cruel Victory and his latest book A Game of Spies.